-Designing a server to highly efficient requires TDP to be minimized.
+Designing a highly efficient server requires power consumption to be minimized while maintaining requisite performance throughput.
+While obtaining a reasonably accurate IPC figure for a server is relatively straightforward, doing so for TDP is quite difficult.
 An embodiment of this invention utilizes a testing process, methodology and algorithm to most accurately determine the TDP rating of a computer server.
-This design methodology requires Special Copyrighted Software Programs (SWTDP’s) to fully exercise all computational components to create 100% loaded conditions during which power consumption is measured yielding TDP for a given design.
+This design methodology requires Special Copyrighted Software Programs (SWTDP’s) to fully exercise all computational components to create as close to 100% loaded conditions as practicable at which point power consumption is measured, thus yielding TDP for a given design.
 Designs are iterated using the flowchart shown in Fig 3 to select the most energy efficient design components and configurations.
 Power reductions in the computational components and motherboards have a ripple effect on secondary components such as fans and power supplies.
 As the server becomes more and more power efficient, less power is dissipated requiring less powerful cooling components and lower total-power-output power supplies which further reduce the TDP of the server.
-By using SWTDP’s to fully exercise the system components, a minimized maximum TDP (max TDP) is specified as the maximum power the server will dissipate under all conditions.
+By using SWTDP’s to fully exercise the system components, a minimized TDP is specified as the maximum power the server will consume under virtually any condition.
 This max TDP can be used as a design parameter of systems consisting of 100’s or 1000’s of servers configured in racks in commercial applications such as businesses and data centers.
 By utilizing a significantly lower max TDP than standard designed servers, server racks and data centers can be designed with lower energy consumption requirement and lower cooling requirements.
 Since powering and cooling of systems of servers also consumes its own power, these subsystems also become more energy efficient.
-Thus, the ability to design a server to a significantly lower, highly efficient MaxTDP causes a ripple effect and virtuous circle of power reduction and energy efficiency increase.
+Thus, the ability to design a server to a significantly lower, highly efficient power consumption causes a ripple effect and virtuous circle of power reduction and energy efficiency gain.

 [Andy How do we weave in the idea of equivalent performance? – “…. while maintaining overall server performance design goals” “…without sacrificing performance” – is this the overall thinking?
 Where to capture?
+I think I did by use of the words `requisite' and `required'.
+We could also say `required application performance'.

-Designing the non-computational components and the firmware for higher efficiency becomes possible as the power of computational components is reduced.
+Designing the non-computational components for higher efficiency becomes possible as the power of computational components is reduced.
 The focus of the designs are to improve cooling efficiency by more effectively controlling air flow within the server and having the cooling system dissipate less power.
-These designs fall into 8 categories: A) efficient motherboard design, B) higher efficiency fan lower voltage fan design and C) utilization of airflow baffling devices to smooth and direct cooling airflow inside a server, D) use of 42mm system fans, E) fans with variable speed that can also be shut off, F) BIOS/boot up code, G) Server case design for efficient airflow, H) Air intake and exhaust grill design
+These designs fall into 8 categories: A) efficient motherboard design, B) greater fan efficiency C) utilization of airflow controlling devices to smooth and direct cooling airflow inside a server, D) use of 42mm system fans, E) fans with variable speed that can also be shut off, F) BIOS/boot up/ACPI code, G) Server case design for efficient airflow, H) Air intake and exhaust grill design

 A) Computer server motherboard design elements for increasing overall power efficiency